hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4194

 It is Allah Who has made the night for you to rest therein and the day bright.
-Indeed, Allah is Most Bountiful to people, but most people are ungrateful.
+Indeed, Allah is the Most Bountiful to people, but most people are ungrateful.

 # 4195